 Yes.
 Frank Lumber Company has a fleet of delivery trucks.
-We deliver our doors all over Western Washington, Bellingham to Tacoma, the Olympic Peninsula, and as far east as North Bend.
-Fees for local delivery (greater Seattle area) start as low as $60.00.
-Click here to see our delivery zone map.
-In addition to our in-house delivery service, we can crate up your orders for will-call by the freight company of your choice, or deliver the crates to a local freight forwarding company such as Alaska Marine Lines or Honolulu Freight Service.
+We deliver our doors all over Western Washington, Bellingham to SeaTac, the Olympic Peninsula, and as far east as North Bend.
+Fees for local delivery (greater Seattle area) start as low as $100.00.
+In addition to our Frank Lumber curb-side delivery service, we can crate up your orders for will-call by the freight company of your choice, or deliver the crates to a local freight forwarding company such as Alaska Marine Lines or Honolulu Freight Service.

 Frank Lumber The Door Store does not offer installation services through our company.
 We do refer a list of preferred professional door installers.
 They are door installation specialists, pre-qualified by us to be experienced, reliable, and conscientious as well as licensed, bonded, and insured.
 The installers we refer will come out to your house / work site to take the applicable measurements and give you an on-site consultation along with an estimate for their labor.
 They then put the measurements on file here at our store so that you will be ready to finalize your door and hardware purchase.
 Once the doors are ready, they can be either delivered to you for on-site prefinish, or to the finishing shop of your choice.
 Once painted or stained, the installer comes back out to remove the old stuff and install your new doors, trim and locks.
 They clean up after, and dump waste materials as well for a fee.
 All contractors are independent.
 Frank Lumber does not guarantee or warranty their work.

-Yes – we do offer a broad range of millwork finishing options.
+Yes – we do offer a service through a finishing company that offers a broad range of millwork finishing options.
 Your doors, jambs and trim can be stained and varnished, primed and painted or primed-only/read-for paint when delivered.
 Finishing adds 2-3 weeks to the lead time of most orders, and also adds to the applicable delivery fee as finished products require more packing and handling considerations than unfinished ones.

 Virtually any interior or exterior door can be hung as a pocket door or sliding partition.
 We carry all the different types of tracks, hangers, guides, and associated hardware for the various sliding applications from Johnson Hardware Co.
 We also have knowledgeable staff to help you figure out how each installation concept goes together.